wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

 ### Task 6: Enable the AppIDsrv
 The Application Identity service determines and verifies the identity of an app.
 Stopping this service will prevent AppLocker policies from being enforced.

-1. Start **Task Manger** by right-click on the **Taskbar** and select **Task Manager**.
+1. Start **Task Manger** by right-clicking on the **Taskbar** and then selecting **Task Manager**.

 1. Select **More Details**, then select the **Services** tab.

-1. Scroll down until you see the **AppIDSvc**.
+1. Scroll down until you see **AppIDSvc**.
 Right-click and select **Start**.

 1. The **AppIDSrv** service should now be **Running**.

 1. Close **Task Manager**.

 ### Task 7: Disable Internet Explorer Enhanced Security Configuration
-To show the power of AppLocker we need to disable the Enhanced Security Configuration (ESC).This protection is enabled by default in Internet Explorer on Windows Server 2016.
+To show the power of AppLocker, we need to disable the Enhanced Security Configuration (ESC).
+This protection is enabled by default in Internet Explorer on Windows Server 2016.
 With ESC disabled, access to the Internet is not checked.

 1. In **Server Manager**, select **Local Server**.